Turbo Takeaways

 Low-income homeowners over the age of 62 can get a USDA Repairs Grant if they live in rural areas.
 The grant money can be used for eligible home repairs to make your home safe.

-You can also apply for the Weatherization Assistance Program to repair or replace windows, doors, water heaters, insulation, weather stripping, and more to reduce utility costs.
+You can also apply for the Weatherization Assistance Program (WAP) to repair or replace windows, doors, water heaters, insulation, and weatherstripping to reduce your utility costs.

 Low-Income Housing